ipfs/boxo/examples/gateway/proxy-car/README.md

-# Gateway as Proxy for Trustless Remote Backend
+# Gateway as Proxy for Trustless CAR Remote Backend

 This is an example of building a Gateway that uses `application/vnd.ipld.car` responses from another gateway acting as a remote Trustless Gateway and IPNS resolver.